ekamperi/ekamperi.github.io/_posts/2019-12-31-bayes-theorem-likelihood-ratios.md

 tags: ['Bayes theorem', 'medicine', 'statistics']
 ---

 I was taking a look at a course in medical research methodology and I stumbled upon the following problem.
-Suppose that the probability of a patient having a disease is $$10\%$$ in the general population.
+Suppose that the probability of a patient having a certain disease is $$10\%$$ in the general population.
 Suppose also that the likelihood ratio (LR) for positive result for some diagnostic test is $$1.8$$.
 What is then the probability of a patient having the disease if he tested positive for this diagnostic test?

 The likelikood ratio in the context of a diagnostic test is defined in the following way.
 For positive tests: